mui/material-ui/docs/data/joy/components/modal/modal.md

 ### Dialog

-To create a modal dialog, add the `ModalDialog` component inside the `Modal`.
+To create a modal dialog, renders the `ModalDialog` component inside the `Modal`.

-The `ModalDialogTitle` and `ModalDialogDescription` give the modal dialog accessible name and description.

 {{"demo": "BasicModalDialog.js"}}